leech24/torrenttrader-3.0/README.md

 # torrenttrader-3.0
 Updated to use mysqli and php 7+ (7.2 or higher recommended) </br>
-Please visit https://www.devs-zone.xyz for help with any issues found in the script
+Please visit https://www.devs-zone.xyz for help with any issues you may have